AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/sales-insight-for-non-native-salesforce-integrations.md

   </tr>
   <tr>
    <td>externalPersonId</td>
-   <td>Salesforce Lead/Contact&nbsp;case-insensitive globally unique identifier</td>
+   <td>Salesforce Lead/Contact case-insensitive globally unique identifier</td>
    <td>Identifies the Marketo Lead record to an external Salesforce Lead/Contact object.<br><br>This is a new field that is introduced for MSI Non-Native.</td>
   </tr>
   <tr>
    <td>externalSalesPersonId</td>
-   <td>Salesforce Sales User&nbsp;case-insensitive globally unique identifier</td>
+   <td>Salesforce Sales User case-insensitive globally unique identifier</td>
    <td>Identifies the external Salesforce Sales User object who owns this Lead/Contact.<br><br>Also relates the Lead with the Sales Person in Marketo.
 It is mandated to have the Sales Person correctly synced first.</td>
   </tr>
   <tr>
    <td>externalCompanyId</td>
-   <td>Salesforce Account&nbsp;case-insensitive globally unique identifier</td>
+   <td>Salesforce Account case-insensitive globally unique identifier</td>
    <td>Identifies the external Salesforce Account object that the Lead/Contact belongs to.<br><br>Also relates the lead record to a Company in Marketo.
 It is mandated that the Salesforce Account be correctly synced first.</td>
   </tr>
  </tbody>
 </table>

    API documentation for Leads: [`https://developers.marketo.com/rest-api/lead-database/leads/`](http://developers.marketo.com/rest-api/lead-database/leads/)
-   API documentation for syncing Leads:&nbsp; [https://developers.marketo.com/rest-api/endpoint-reference/lead-database-endpoint-reference/#!/Leads/syncLeadUsingPOST](http://developers.marketo.com/rest-api/endpoint-reference/lead-database-endpoint-reference/#!/Leads/syncLeadUsingPOST)
+   API documentation for syncing Leads:  [https://developers.marketo.com/rest-api/endpoint-reference/lead-database-endpoint-reference/#!/Leads/syncLeadUsingPOST](http://developers.marketo.com/rest-api/endpoint-reference/lead-database-endpoint-reference/#!/Leads/syncLeadUsingPOST)

 1. Sync Salesforce Opportunities to Marketo.